A Svelte port of Streamdown by Vercel - an all in one markdown renderer, designed specifically for AI-powered streaming applications.

 Special Content: blockquote, hr, alert, mermaid, math, footnoteRef, inlineCitation

 Note: The above elements are supported by Streamdown and should be customized using individual props or the theme system.
+MDX components require the mdx snippet.

 Streamdown comes with two built-in themes: